 "I'm a songwriter, and I can write about anything I want to," Webb says of his inspiration for the song.
 "I feel that you should know something about what you're doing, and you should have an image, and I have a very specific image of a guy I saw working up on the wires out in the Oklahoma panhandle one time with a telephone in his hand talking to somebody.
 And this exquisite aesthetic balance of all these telephone poles just decreasing in size as they got further and further away from the viewer -- that being me -- and as I passed him, he began to diminish in size.

 "This song came about, really, from wondering what that was like, what it would be like to be working up on a telephone pole, and what would you be talking about?"
 Webb continues.
 "Was he talking to his girlfriend?
 Probably just doing one of those checks where they called up and said, 'Mile marker 46,' you know.
 'Everything's working so far.'"

 Webb often wrote in the studio while Campbell was recording.
 As soon as the songwriter played part of "Wichita Lineman" for Campbell, the singer knew he wanted to record the tune.

 "I implored him to finish it and even offered to help," Campbell says.
 "But he told me to go and play my guitar and leave the writing to him."

-“Wichita Lineman,” which was nominated for an ACM Award for Single of the Year in 1968, has been included on several of Campbell’s compilation albums, including Glen Campbell’s Greatest Hits in 1971, The Best of Glen Campbell in 1976, 1987’s The Very Best of Glen Campbell and The Legacy from 2003.
-The song was also included on Campbell’s final album, See You There, which was released as the legendary singer’s battle with Alzheimer’s disease caused him to officially retire from the music business.
+"Wichita Lineman," which was nominated for an ACM for Single of the Year in 1968, has been included on several of Campbell's compilation albums, including Glen Campbell's Greatest Hits in 1971, The Best of Glen Campbell in 1976, 1987's The Very Best of Glen Campbell and The Legacy from 2003.
+The song was also included on one of Campbell's last albums, 2013's See You There, which was released as the legendary singer's battle with Alzheimer's disease caused him to retire from the music business.

 Glen Campbell Through the Years